Slew of rapidly intensifying hurricanes portends trouble in a warming world

 Rapid intensification typically occurs in high-end hurricanes that reach Category 3 or above.
 Scientists now say this is happening more frequently, as storms are given a turbo boost from rising ocean temperatures.
 During the 2020 hurricane season, the waters of the Atlantic were unusually mild, the result of human-caused global warming superimposed atop natural climate cycles.

-The increase in rapidly intensifying storms is “not surprising,” said Suzana Camargo, a hurricane researcher at the Lamont-Doherty Earth Observatory at Columbia University, since human-caused climate change is expected to increase the occurrence of these particularly dangerous storms, most prone to explosive development.
+The increase in rapidly intensifying storms is “not surprising,” said Suzana Camargo, a hurricane researcher at the Lamont-Doherty Earth Observatory at Columbia University, because human-caused climate change is expected to increase the occurrence of these particularly dangerous storms, most prone to explosive development.

 According to Kerry Emanuel, a hurricane scientist at MIT, the 2020 Atlantic season provides a warning: The increasing tendency for hurricanes to rapidly intensify is a better gauge for how climate change is influencing them rather than how strong they ultimately get.